 - Quantitative Reasoning (QR)--one course

 - Science and Technology (STL/STN)--two courses.
 At least one course must be a science and technology course with laboratory (STL).
 Students may elect a second laboratory science course, or a nonlaboratory science course (STN).
-Note: Students matriculating prior to fall 2011 must complete two science and technology courses with laboratory.

 - Social Analysis (SA)--two courses

 In addition to the School of Engineering and Applied Science requirements of four terms of mathematics including multivariable calculus and linear algebra, two terms of physics, and one term each of chemistry and computer science, candidates for the B.S.E. degree must fulfill the writing requirement by taking a writing seminar in the first year and take a minimum of seven courses in the humanities and social sciences.
 The humanities and social science courses must include one course in four of the six areas listed below:

 - Ethical Thought and Moral Values (EM)

 - Foreign Language (at the 107/108 level or above)

 - Historical Analysis (HA)

 - Social Analysis (SA)